 Hope and Health Care on Australia Ship Tour

 The nation of Papua New Guinea, located just off the coast of the northern tip of Australia, is in a desperate situation.
-Though they are Australia’s closest international neighbour, the quality of life between the two nations couldn’t be more opposite.
+Though it is Australia’s closest international neighbor, the quality of life in the two nations couldn’t be more different.

 On February 17th, the YWAM Medical Ship arrived in Newcastle, Australia for the beginning of the Australia and PNG Medical Ship tour.
 The vessel sailed across the Pacific from New Zealand to tell young Australians about how they can be a part of helping Papua New Guinea later this year.

 YWAM’s Medical Ship will be traveling to 16 ports on the Australian coast before heading to PNG.
 Its purpose is to educate young Australians about the needs of PNG while giving them practical ways to help.
 One of the many ways they can help is by collecting eyeglasses and toothbrushes that the ship will then take to villages without access to these seemingly simple supplies.
 Not only can people donate, but there is the opportunity to go.
 Though the statistics in PNG are harsh, young Australians also face challenges.
 One in four Australian teenagers will suffer from depression.
 Many will even attempt to take their own life.
 Just as much as PNG needs health care, young Australians need a reason to live life to the fullest.
 YWAM Australia believes that providing opportunities to help others is one way to help bring life to many.
 Since its arrival in Australia, the YWAM Medical Ship has made a considerable impact on the communities of Newcastle, Sydney and Ulladulla.
 In Newcastle, 1400 people toured the ship and over 2500 students were given the opportunity to help through school programs led by hip hop dancers, bands and island dancers.
 A local radio station even made the vessel their home for a week as they broadcasted live from the medical clinic on board!